Mixed Reality Tele-Ultrasound over 750 km: A Feasibility Study: Discussion

 Feedback from the expert sonographers was mostly related to the control of the US imaging parameters.
 The Windows Phone Link app was used to allow the sonographers to remotely interact with the Philips Lumify Ultrasound app, but the sonographers found it difficult to use the cinescrolling feature, place calipers in the image and make annotations.
 In future work, we will create a more intuitive dedicated screen sharing and control app to address these issues, as started in \cite{Black:2024}.
-Apart from this, the sonographers also noted it would have helped to have direct feedback of the force applied by the follower.
-To address this, future work will explore other methods of force rendering such as using a mesh of the patient acquired with the HoloLens 2, which would be more accurate and can be updated more easily compared to estimating the patient using an ellipsoid.
-Another option would be combined position-force feedback using the tracked pose of the transducer and the force sensor attached to the transducer.
+The sonographers also noted it would have helped to have direct feedback of the force applied by the follower.
+To address this, future work will explore other methods of force rendering such as position-force feedback or using a mesh of the patient acquired with the HoloLens 2, which would be more accurate and can be updated more easily compared to estimating the patient using an ellipsoid.

 While this study demonstrated the feasibility of using human teleoperation for tele-US, additional scans in other abdominal regions would further validate the system's capabilities.
 Future work will involve evaluating human teleoperation for complete abdominal aorta examinations, where the sonographer will scan through the length of the aorta and capture measurements of its different segments.
-These quantitative measurements will be ideal for comparison with standard US.
-Further tests will explore the use of human teleoperation for renal ultrasound, which will require the patient to switch between supine and lateral decubitus positions.
-This adds complexity, as the scans in this study only required the patient to remain in a supine position.
-Additionally, this study focused more on understanding the experience of the followers rather than the sonographers.
-In future work, we will aim to develop a better understanding of the user experience from the experts' perspectives by recruiting a greater number of sonographers to use and evaluate the system.
+These quantitative measurements will be ideal for comparison with robotic or tele-mentored US.
+Further tests will explore the use of human teleoperation for renal ultrasound, which will require the patient to switch between supine and lateral decubitus positions, adding complexity.